Computing integral points on X_ns^+(p): Sieving lattice points on gs

 It is known that, if this latter property holds for some elliptic curve $E/\Q$ with ${j(E)\ne 0,1728}$, then it holds for any quadratic twist of~$E$, that is, for any other elliptic curve~$E'$ with ${j(E')=j(E)}$.
 Indeed,~$E'$ is isomorphic to~$E$ over some field~$K$ of degree at most~$2$.
-Denote by~$\chi_K$ is the character of~$G_\Q$ corresponding to~$K$.
+Denote by~$\chi_K$ the character of~$G_\Q$ corresponding to~$K$.
 Then ${\rho_{E',p}=\rho_{E,p}\chi_K}$.
-Hence if the image of $\rho_{E,p}$ is contained in the normalizer of a non-split Cartan subgroup, then so is the image of $\rho_{E',p}$.
+Hence if the image of $\rho_{E,p}$ is contained in the normalizer of a non-split Cartan subgroup, then so is the image of~$\rho_{E',p}$.

-Hence, if we fix ${j\in \Q}$, distinct from~$0$ and~$1728$, then, to verify whether $X_\ns(p)$ has a rational point~$P$ with ${j(P)=j}$, it suffices to verify for at least one curve $E/\Q$ with ${j(E)=j}$ whether the image of $\rho_{E,p}$ is contained in the normalizer of a non-split Cartan subgroup.
-This can be easily accomplished with the \url{SAGE} package~\cite{sage}, functions \url{EllipticCurve} and \url{image_type}.
-Using it, we found that $X_\ns(p)(\Q)$ has no points with $j$-invariants from the set $\{1, \ldots,1727\}$ for all~$p$ we considered.
+Hence, if we fix ${j\in \Q}$, distinct from~$0$ and~$1728$, then, to verify whether $X_\ns^+(p)$ has a rational point~$P$ with ${j(P)=j}$, it suffices to verify for at least one curve $E/\Q$ with ${j(E)=j}$ whether the image of $\rho_{E,p}$ is contained in the normalizer of a non-split Cartan subgroup.
+This can be readily accomplished within \SAGE~\cite{sage} using the functions \emph{E $=$ EllipticCurve\_from\_j(j)} and \emph{E.galois\_representation().image\_type(p)}.

-\paragraph{Acknowledgments} Yuri Bilu was supported by the \textsl{Agence National de la Recherche} project ``Hamot'' (ANR 2010 BLAN-0115-01) and by the ALGANT scholarship program.
-We thank Julia Baoulina, Andreas Enge, Pierre Parent and Sha Min for useful discussions and suggestions.